dotinceptionsai/team-aajk/README.md

 To install from source:

 - Have python `3.10` or above ready
-- For each app create a virtual environment with pipenv or conda
+- For each app create a virtual environment with pipenv or conda.
+For instance, you can run following to create 4 virtual environments:
+  - `conda create -n frontoffice python=3.10`
+  - `conda create -n backoffice python=3.10`
+  - `conda create -n notebooks python=3.10`
+  - `conda create -n mlflow-tracking python=3.10`
 - Each app requires base dependencies.
 Install with `pip install -r requirements-base.txt`